ItanSutarlan/care-doctor/README.md

 ## Authentication

-All endpoints in this API require bearer authentication.
+All Endpoints inside /users and /bookings in this API require bearer authentication so you need to register and login first to access them.

 ```plaintext
 Authorization: Bearer YOUR_ACCESS_TOKEN